-This official site is notable in particular for providing the Laws of Malaysia, in pdf.
+This official site is notable in particular for providing the Laws of Malaysia, in PDF format.
 This incorporates all principal laws enacted after 1969, and pre-1969 laws as revised since then.
 These are listed numerically with links to full text in both English and Malay.
-Recent legislation is additionally obtainable using the link to e-Federal Gazette, which contains pdf’s of Federal legislation gazetted since 2011.
+Recent legislation is additionally obtainable using the link to e-Federal Gazette, which contains PDFs of federal legislation gazetted since 2011.

 This account, from a historical perspective, of the Malaysian legal system and sources of law was written by Dr Sharifah Suhanah Syed Ahmad, retired Associate Professor of the Faculty of Law, University of Malaya, Kuala Lumpur, and published on the GlobaLex site.
 This updated version is dated April 2014.

 The Malaysian Bar is the professional body for all lawyers in Malaysia.
 Its web site provides information on how to qualify as a solicitor/advocate in Malaysia, legislation governing the legal profession, practice directions, membership directory and news relevant to the profession.

 The Chief Registrar’s Office is responsible for the administration of the courts in Malaysia.
-The web site provides information on the Federal Court, the Court of Appeal and the High Court, and includes cause lists, court rules, practice directions and biographies of senior judiciary.
-Federal Court and Court of Appeal judgments are available in pdf from 2007 onwards: see “Grounds of Judgment”.
+Its web site provides information on the Federal Court, the Court of Appeal and the High Court, and includes cause lists, court rules, practice directions and biographies of senior judiciary.
 There are also links to mini-sites relating to the subordinate courts in the various Malaysian states.
 Much of the content of these is in Malay only.

-Published on the GlobaLex site in its current revised form in June 2016 this guide was written by Shaikh Mohamed Noordin, law librarian, and Shanthi Supramaniam, partner in the Kuala Lumpur law firm Belden Advocates and Solicitors.
+Published on the GlobaLex site in its current revised form in June 2016, this guide was written by Shaikh Mohamed Noordin, law librarian, and Shanthi Supramaniam, partner in the Kuala Lumpur law firm Belden Advocates & Solicitors.
 It has sections on the sources of law, ministries, government departments, regulatory bodies and the legal profession.

-This is the official web site of the Parliament of Malaysia, and includes Bills, 2009 onwards (in English), directory of members, and Hansard, which is currently in Malay only.
+The Parliament of Malaysia consists of a Senate and a House of Representatives, together with the King as the Head of State.
+Its web site includes Bills (in English), directories of members of the two chambers, and Hansard, which is currently in Malay only.
 Some of the considerable archive is (despite appearances) available in English, or a mixture of Malay and English.